70+ Questions to Ask in Informational Interviews

 If you make a bad impression on the person you are interviewing, that impression may permanently close a network "doorway" for you.
 Done well, informational interviews expand your professional network and can be an excellent foundation for your career.

 Everyone should ask questions like the questions below.
-You very likely don't have time to ask them all, so ask the ones that are the most important to you and most relevant to your goals.
+You very likely don't have time to ask all of these questions, so ask the ones (five to ten) that are the most important to you and most relevant to your goals.

 Questions About the Person